Triangle Centrality: Abstract

-where $A$ is adjacency matrix of $G$, $I$ is the identity matrix, $\vec{1}$ is the vectors of all ones, and the elementwise product $A^2\circ A$ gives $T$, and $\check{T}$ is the binarized analog of $T$.
+We show experimentally that triangle centrality is broadly applicable to many different types of networks.
+Our empirical results demonstrate that 30\% of the time triangle centrality identified central vertices that differed with those found by five well-known centrality measures, which suggests novelty without being overly specialized.
+It is also asymptotically faster to compute on sparse graphs than all but the most trivial of these other measures.

-We give optimal algorithms that compute triangle centrality in $O(m\sqrt{m})$ time and $O(m+n)$ space.
-On a Concurrent Read Exclusive Write (CREW) Parallel Random Access Memory (PRAM) machine, we give a near work-optimal parallel algorithm that takes $O(\log n)$ time using $O(m\sqrt{m})$ CREW PRAM processors.
-In MapReduce, we show it takes four rounds using $O(m\sqrt{m})$ communication bits, and is therefore optimal.
-We also give a deterministic algorithm to find the triangle neighborhood and triangle count of each vertex in $O(m\sqrt{m})$ time and $O(m+n)$ space.
+We introduce optimal algorithms that compute triangle centrality in $O(m\bar\delta)$ time and $O(m+n)$ space, where $\bar\delta\le O(\sqrt{m})$ is the \emph{average degeneracy} introduced by Burkhardt, Faber, and Harris (2020).
+In practical applications, $\bar\delta$ is much smaller than $\sqrt{m}$ so triangle centrality can be computed in nearly linear time.
+On a Concurrent Read Exclusive Write (CREW) Parallel Random Access Machine (PRAM), we give a near work-optimal parallel algorithm that takes $O(\log n)$ time using $O(m\sqrt{m})$ CREW PRAM processors.
+In MapReduce, we show it takes four rounds using $O(m\sqrt{m})$ communication bits and is therefore optimal.
+We also derive a linear algebraic formulation of triangle centrality which can be computed in $O(m\bar\delta)$ time on sparse graphs.

-Our empirical results demonstrate that triangle centrality uniquely identified central vertices thirty-percent of the time in comparison to five other well-known centrality measures, while being asymptotically faster to compute on sparse graphs than all but the most trivial of these other measures.

 \textit{Keywords}: graph, triangle, centrality, algorithm, parallel, pram, mapreduce